msberends/AMR/index.md

   select(mo, aminoglycosides(), carbapenems())
 #> NOTE: Using column 'mo' as input for mo_is_gram_negative()
 #> NOTE: Using column 'mo' as input for mo_is_intrinsic_resistant()
+#> NOTE: Determining intrinsic resistance based on 'EUCAST Expert Rules' and
+#>       'EUCAST Intrinsic Resistance and Unusual Phenotypes' v3.2 from 2020.
 #> Selecting aminoglycosides: 'AMK' (amikacin), 'GEN' (gentamicin),
 #>                            'KAN' (kanamycin), 'TOB' (tobramycin)
 #> Selecting carbapenems: 'IPM' (imipenem), 'MEM' (meropenem)